 A lightweight worsted fabric with a more or less crinkly appearance, obtained by using warp yarns that are tightly twisted in alternate directions.
 The term is often applied to lightweight worsted fabrics for women’s wear that have little or no crepe surface.

-Fabrics composed of two sets of yarns.
+Different types of fabric composed of two sets of yarns are woven fabric.
 One set of yarns, the warp, runs along the length of the fabric.
 The other set of yarns, the fill or weft, is perpendicular to the warp.
 Woven fabrics are held together by weaving the warp and the fill yarns over and under each other.

 A continuous strand of textile fibers created when a cluster of individual fibers are twisted together.
 These long yarns are used to create fabrics, either by knitting or weaving.